nand2xor/ngxflare/README.md

 **Description**

-Nginx-Cloudflare-scripts is script written in bash to fetch all ipv4 and ipv6 ranges used by all cloudflare hosts and implement them into a www-allow.conf list in your nginx config.
+Nginx-Cloudflare-scripts is a script written in bash to fetch all ipv4 and ipv6 ranges used by all cloudflare hosts and implement them into a www-allow.conf list in your nginx config.
 Using the nginx directories; _allow_ and _deny all_ to only allow cloudflare traffic to your backend server.
 Poor-mans firewall for the people without ip-tables.

 **Credits**